Magnesium aspartate: Supplemental use

 Magnesium deficiency is unlikely to occur from low dietary intake because magnesium is abundant in the food supply and the kidneys restrict its excretion via the urine.
 Long-term deficiency of magnesium may result from chronic alcoholism or some prescription drugs.
-Signs of deficiency that may require magnesium supplementation include loss of appetite, nausea, vomiting, fatigue, and weakness.
+Signs of deficiency that may require magnesium supplementation include loss of appetite, nausea, vomiting, fatigue and weakness.
+Magnesium aspartate is sometimes marketed in a mixture with potassium aspartate.